 Kitchen Safety Checklist

 Following basic safety rules can help reduce the chance of fires, accidents and food poisonings.
 Make everyone who uses the kitchen aware of these rules and enforce them.
 The following checklist will help you better assess your kitchen.
-Download a pdf of this page for a printed checklist.

 |Are exhaust fans operating properly (note if fans are excessively noisy)?|